-52. The manufacturing sector in Kenya plays an important role in accelerating inclusive green growth and development, creating jobs directly and indirectly through backward and forward linkages with other sectors; and enhancing competiveness of the country in export markets.
+54. The manufacturing sector in Kenya plays an important role in accelerating inclusive green growth and development, creating jobs directly and indirectly through backward and forward linkages with other sectors; and enhancing competiveness of the country in export markets.
 To realize these objectives, the Government under the Bottom-Up Economic Transformation Agenda has embarked on interventions aimed at revamping and improving competitiveness of local industries by focusing on value chains development.

-To support value chains development, special emphasis has been placed on boosting productivity and value addition, addressing input constraints, strengthening extension services, and enhancing market for locally manufactured products.
+55. To support value chains development, special emphasis has been placed on boosting productivity and value addition, addressing input constraints, strengthening extension services, and enhancing market for locally manufactured products.
 Key value chains prioritized include: agro-processing; leather and leather products; building and construction materials; textiles and apparel; dairy products; edible and crop oils; tea and coffee, and sugar.
+To promote exports, the Government will finalize the review of the Integrated National Export Development and Promotion Strategy to update it to the current trade figures and align it with the changing scenario.
+The Government through the Ministry of Investments, Trade and Industry in collaboration with stakeholders will also conduct countrywide sensitization on the concluded agreements like Kenya-EU Economic Partnership Agreement (EPA).

-The Government has implemented and or plans to implement the following initiatives under each value chain:
+56. The Government has implemented and or plans to implement the following initiatives under each value chain: